AryanSahu/priceme/README.md

 ## PriceMe APP
-The price me app was created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).

 The project defines an api `/price` resource that can accept `POST` requests with its tests.

 # Pre-requisites